-- Settling In: It may take a little time for staff and students to settle in to the new school year.
-We are likely to see a variety of responses amongst our students ranging from excitement and happiness to worry and anxiety, which are normal responses.
-Normalising feelings by communicating that we all have concerns and worries will help to create a safe environment for students. - Remember that adults in the school are important role models for students.
+- We know that routines create a sense of psychological safety by providing predictability.
+Re-establishing routines or creating new ones will contribute to a safe and calm learning environment and give students a sense of security. - We are likely to see a variety of responses amongst our students as schools reopen ranging from excitement and happiness to worry and anxiety, which are normal responses to unprecedented events. - Normalising feelings by communicating that we have all struggled with aspects of the latest school closure and school reopening, will help to create a safe environment for students.
+(It's normal to feel anxious when things are changed).

+- Remember that adults in the school are important role models for students.
 Modelling calm responses and coping strategies will help students learn helpful ways of managing their fears and anxieties.
-When talking with students it is helpful to reframe some of the negative discourse that they may be hearing by focusing, for example, on what they have learned and how they have managed.
-Focusing on what we have learned and what we can do next will build a sense of efficacy and agency. - Some students will need some time to adjust to sitting, focusing and concentrating.
-For the first week shorter learning intervals, followed by regular, safe movement breaks (even standing up and stretching), will help to support increased concentration and focus., As always at the start of a new school year, all children and young people will benefit from time to engage in calming and regulating activities, such as physical activity, drawing, music and relaxation/breathing exercises.
-They also need plenty of sleep so emphasising for parents the importance of re-establishing school time routines such as bedtimes and winding-down activities will be important.
-In the first weeks back, a break from homework or keeping it to a minimum will help to reduce anxiety and allow children the time needed for rest and exercise following the school day. - Different cohorts of students will require a different wellbeing focus: - Students taking State Examinations in 2022 may need particular support - Students with special or additional educational needs may need support to feel safe and to reconnect
+When talking with students it is helpful to reframe some of the negative discourse that they may be hearing by focusing, for example, on what they have learned and how they have managed, rather than what they have missed out on or what they have to catch up on.
+An over-focus on what they may have lost, is disempowering and anxiety-provoking and may lead to disengagement.
+Focusing on what we have learned and what we can do next will build a sense of efficacy and agency. - Some students will need some time to adjust to sitting, focusing and concentrating for the lengths of time they may have been able to manage prior to school closure.
+Shorter learning intervals, followed by regular, safe movement breaks (even standing up and stretching), will help to support increased concentration and focus.
+As with last September, all children and young people will benefit from time to engage in calming and regulating activities, such as physical activity, drawing, music and relaxation/breathing exercises.
+They also need plenty of sleep so emphasising the importance of reestablishing school time routines such as bedtimes and winding-down activities will be important.
+In the first weeks back, a break from homework or keeping it to a minimum will help to reduce anxiety and allow children the time needed for rest and exercise following a longer school day than they have been used to. - Different cohorts of students will require a different wellbeing focus: - Students taking State Examinations in 2021 may need particular support to remain calm and hopeful - Students with special or additional educational needs may need support to feel safe and to reconnect - Students in sixth class who will transition to secondary school may be apprehensive about this significant milestone